A History of Service

 1860 - 1880

 Mining and agricultural development in Arizona increases with an influx of settlers.
-Among them, John W. "Jack" Swilling, who is inspired by the Hohokam’s ancient canal system and launches the Swilling Irrigating Canal Company.
+Among them is John W. "Jack" Swilling who is inspired by the Hohokam’s ancient canal system and launches the Swilling Irrigating Canal Company.

 The Swilling Irrigating Canal Company digs the Salt River Valley Canal in 1867.
-These revitalized irrigation system entices more people to settle in the area.
+These revitalized irrigation systems entice more people to settle in the area.

 Drought threatens life in the Valley despite an advanced irrigation system and settlers search for a reliable water source.
 Tonto Basin is identified as an ideal location for a dam, but financing to build it proves difficult to secure.
 Meanwhile, a national movement grows for federal financing of water reclamation projects.